About Us – Board of Directors: 2017/2018

 Jim has been a resident of Cabbagetown proper for two years along with his wife Jenny and son Sebastian.
 Originally from Flamborough, Jim values the sense of community and “small town warmth” the people of Cabbagetown share with one another.
 In living nearly adjacent to Wellesley Park, he and his family experience and appreciate so many of the wonderful and inclusive activities this community makes such great efforts towards.

 In joining the CRA informally at first and now formally Jim intends to help continue and grow the traditions of this organization and to ensure future residents enjoy the same experience.
 Some of his fondest memories have taken place here and he looks forward to many more.

 Tyler moved to Nasmith Avenue in 2014 and quickly became an active and engaged Cabbagetowner.
 He is a graduate of the University of Toronto and currently works in senior management for an organization in the financial services industry.
 Prior to his current role, Tyler worked at a strategic communications and public affairs consulting firm and served in a variety of political roles at the provincial and federal level.
 Tyler has also served on a number of boards, including most recently as Chair of an internationally-recognized City of Toronto agency with over 300,000 user visits in 2014.

 He also makes Cabbagetown chalkboards in his spare time.

-Carolyn Jarman lives on Sackville Place with her husband Brad, and their two children, Eleanor and Ted.
+Carolyn Jarman lives on Sackville Place with her husband Brad, and their three children, Eleanor, Ted and Sam.
 They previously lived in Corktown and moved into Cabbagetown in the fall of 2013 after living for 4 years in London UK.
 It was in London where their desire to live in a small village within a city was established.

 Cabbagetown has the feeling of a leafy, small town with the benefits of being a 10-minute cycle ride into the core.